 This host is only reachable from the HPC nodes.
 Upon first login, the user home directory will be created automatically.
 Instructions on how to set up password-less login to ModVis using public key iauthentication can be found here.
 Your HOME directory is not intended for storaging large data.
 Please, use it for storage of small files (for example, shell startup files ~/.bash_profile, ~/.profile, ~/.bashrc etc.) only.

 For reasons of robustness, the Lustre file system of the HPC system

 is not mounted on the ModVis machine.
 Therefore, the monitoring data needs

-to be transferred from Mistral to ModVis via user written transfer scripts
+to be transferred from the HPC sytem to ModVis via user written transfer scripts

 employing (ssh-based) data copying tools as, for example,